ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

 -   Run *linters* like [ruff check](https://github.com/astral-sh/ruff) for Python or [CSA](https://clang-analyzer.llvm.org/) for C++.

--   Make the job fail if the code is not formatted properly, if you use an tools like [ruff format](https://github.com/astral-sh/ruff) (Python), [clang-format](https://clang.llvm.org/docs/ClangFormat.html) (C++), etc.
+-   Make the job fail if the code is not formatted properly, if you use tools like [ruff format](https://github.com/astral-sh/ruff) (Python), [clang-format](https://clang.llvm.org/docs/ClangFormat.html) (C++), etc.

 -   Publish your User’s manual (including docstrings!) using sites like [ReadTheDocs](https://about.readthedocs.com/?ref=readthedocs.org), [Sphinx](https://www.sphinx-doc.org/), [MkDocs](https://www.mkdocs.org/), [Jupyter Book](https://jupyterbook.org/en/stable/intro.html), etc.

 -   Generate ready-to-download executables (so the user is not forced to install a C++/Nim/Rust/… compiler)

--   Do not add too many tasks: free CI build time is limited!
+-   Avoid over-complicating the workflow: free CI build time is limited!

 -   **The only requirement for this course is that you run the tests!**